Joseph-33/SpotifyRoll/README.md

 Want to play a new song without losing your position?

-Look no further, this script will roll your songs so you can continue your position later on where you left off.
+Look no further, this script will roll your songs so you can continue on your position later on where you left off.

 # Example